valhuber/ApiLogicServer/README.md

 ```
 virtualenv venv            # may require python3 -m venv venv
 source venv/bin/activate   # windows venv\Scripts\activate
-pip install ApiLogicServer # you may need to restart your terminal session
+pip install ApiLogicServer # you may need to use pip3, or restart your terminal session
 ```

 ### Important News - Certificate Issues